Simple Aim Assist

 For first-person shooters (FPS), it is recommended to leave this variable at 1.

-Camera Magnetic Force
+Camera Magnetic Strength

 Lock State Duration